Seattle's Russell Wilson Outplays Patrick Mahomes and Enters MVP Race

 Very few quarterbacks ever outplay Wilson.

-So, on a night where Mahomes got Mahomes'd by a guy whose been Mahomes-ing for years, we saw something else.
+So, on a night when Mahomes got Mahomes'd by a guy whose been Mahomes-ing for years, we saw something else.

 We watched Wilson leap into the MVP race.
 Actually, leap, throw, run his way into it.